-Once a treatment care plan is in place, contact the insurance company to understand the services covered and their costs.
-Ask the insurance company to assign an individual case manager or patient advocate to help answer questions.
+Once a treatment plan is in place, contact your insurance company to learn about the services covered and their costs.
+Ask them to assign an individual case manager or patient advocate to help answer questions.

 - Where and from whom can my child receive care?

-- Sometimes a hospital is in-network but a surgeon or specialist who provides care in the facility is not.
+- Sometimes a hospital is in network but a surgeon or specialist who provides care in the facility is not.
 Confirm each provider.